-Keep in mind that École Polytechnique does not offer scholarships to foreign students.
+You must ensure before starting your program that you have sufficient funds to cover your expenses for the duration of your program.
+Keep in mind that Polytechnique Montréal does not offer admission scholarships to foreign students.
 What’s more, though it is possible to find part-time work on campus, opportunities are limited, while wages are likely to be insufficient to cover your expenses.
-For these reasons, you must ensure you have sufficient funds before coming to Canada.

 Some students may be eligible to opt out of medical coverage.